 - This medicine may cause the following problems:

 - Fluid retention or heart failure (when used with thiazolidinedione [TZD] medicine)

-- Never share insulin pens or cartridges with anyone.
-Shared needles or pens can pass hepatitis virus, HIV, and other illnesses from one person to another.
+- Never share insulin pens or needles with anyone.
+Sharing these can pass hepatitis viruses, HIV, or other illnesses from one person to another.

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Shaking, trembling, sweating, fast or pounding heartbeat, lightheadedness, hunger, confusion